machal/cssmine-content/content/node-js-installation.md

 ```

 That is the end of this “lecture about security”.
-Now, let's install useful
+Now, let’s install useful
 packages.

 Grunt, Bower and Other Packages